knightybird/mods/README.md

 https://www.nexusmods.com/mountandblade2bannerlord/mods/791

 The damage taken from a posture break makes duels without a shield very hard and unfair.
+RBMAI.Posture
+ - increased maxPosture 100f to 300f, regenPerTick 0.01f to 0.05f.
  - remove hp loss from a posture break 'calculateHealthDamage' = 0;
+RBMConfig.Utilities
+ - lowerArmorQuality() - defaultProbabilty from 0.05f to 0.5f
+ (note, refernce rbmconfig like: RBM.Config.RBM.Config.[function]) RBMCombat.DamageRework
+ - Javelin damage to shields - 25f to 20f
+ - Arrow damage to shields 1.5f to 2f
+ - bolt damage to shields 1.5 to 2.25f

+Bodyguards by carbon198